 Germania was Adolf Hitler’s vision for Berlin as the capital of the future great German Empire.
 Developing Germania was planned by Hitler personally in collaboration with his personal architect, Albert Speer.

 Germania was scheduled to be bigger and more flamboyant than any other city in history.
 Thought out down to the smallest detail with infrastructure, buildings and large parade boulevards.
 The plan was to build a 117 meter high triumphal arch through which the conquering German armies should march.

-The plans for Germania, the new capital of Europe, died with Hitler in 1945.
+The plans for Germania, the new capital of Europe, died in the Führerbunker in Berlin together with Hitler in 1945.